bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

     **Image**

-    :   An application packaged in layers according to the Open Container Initiative (OCI) spec
+    :   An application packaged in layers according to the Open Container Initiative (OCI) specification

     **Container**